FENCE: Feasible Evasion Attacks on Neural Networks in Constrained Environments: Related Work

 \myparagraph{Evasion attacks in security} Several evasion attacks have been proposed against models with discrete and constrained input vectors, as encountered in security.
 The majority of these use datasets with binary features, not considering dependencies in feature space.
 Biggio et al.~\cite{Biggio13} use a gradient-based attack to construct adversarial examples for malicious PDF detection by only adding new keywords to PDFs.
 Grosse et al.~\cite{grosse2016adversarial} leverage the JSMA attack by Papernot et al.~\cite{Papernot17} for a malware classification application in which features can be added or removed.
 Suciu et al.~\cite{suciu2018exploring} add bytes to malicious binaries either at the end or in slack regions to create adversarial examples.
 Kreuk~\cite{kreuk2018deceiving} discover regions in executables that would not affect the intended malware behavior.
-Kolosnjaji et al.~\cite{kolosnjaji2018adversarial} create gradient-based attack against malware detection DNNs that learn from raw bytes, and can create adversarial examples by only changing few specific bytes at the end of each malware sample.
-Xu et al.~\cite{xu2016automatically} propose a black-box attack based on genetic algorithms for manipulating PDF files, while maintaining the required format.
+Kolosnjaji et al.~\cite{kolosnjaji2018adversarial} create gradient-based attack against malware detection DNNs that learn from raw bytes, and can create adversarial examples by only changing a few specific bytes at the end of each malware sample.
+Xu et al.~\cite{xu2016automatically} propose a black-box attack based on genetic algorithms for manipulating PDF files while maintaining the required format.
 Dang et al.~\cite{dang2017evading} propose a black-box attack against PDF malware classifiers that uses hill-climbing over a set of feasible transformations.
-Anderson et al.~\cite{anderson2018learning} construct general black-box framework based on reinforcement learning for attacking static portable executable anti-malware engines.
+Anderson et al.~\cite{anderson2018learning} construct a general black-box framework based on reinforcement learning for attacking static portable executable anti-malware engines.
 Kulynych et al.~\cite{kulynych2018evading} propose a graphical framework for discrete domains with guarantees of minimal adversarial cost.
 Recently, Pierazzi et al.~\cite{pierazzi2019intriguing} define a formalization for the domain-space attacks, along with a new white-box attack against Android malware classification.
 The authors use automated software transplantation to extract slices of bytecode from benign applications and inject them into a malicious host to mimic the benign activity and evade the classifier.
-Evasion attacks for network traffic classifiers include: Apruzesse et al.~\cite{apruzzese2018} analyzing the robustness of random forest for botnet classification; Clements et al.~\cite{clements2019rallying} evaluating the robustness of an anomaly detection method~\cite{mirsky2018kitsune} against existing attacks; and De Lucia et al.~\cite{de2019adversarial} attacking an SVM for network scanning detection.
-However, none of the previous work can handle the complex dependencies supported by our \system\ framework.
+Chen et al. ~\cite{chen2017adversarial} proposed an evasion attack called EvnAttack on malware present in portable Windows executable files, where input vectors are binary features each representing an API call to Windows.